mattheww/gomill/gomill_docs/ascii_boards.rst

    See also the :script:`show_sgf.py` example script.

-.. function:: play_diagram(diagram, size[, board])
+.. function:: interpret_diagram(diagram, size[, board])

    :rtype: :class:`.Board`

    Returns the position given in an ASCII diagram.

-   *diagram* must be a string in the format returned by :func:`render_board`, representing a position from a board with the specified size.
+   *diagram* must be a string in the format returned by :func:`render_board`, representing a position with the specified size.

    Raises :exc:`ValueError` if it can't interpret the diagram.